microsoft/workshop-template/workshop/workshop-designer.md

 ## Workshop Title

+## Workshop Source

+List the workshop source from Microsoft Learn (usually a module)

 ## Stage 1: Desired Results

 > List your established goals of the workshop experience here.
 These are the takeaways that you want students to have after completing the workshop.